sprosin/vagrant-dotnet-core/README.md

-# Vagrant dotnet core image
+# Vagrant dotnet core VM

 The idea of this project is to build up-to-date vagrant file for compiling linux-based .net core-enabled VM.